zirkelc/git-pull-run/README.md

 # matches only the package-lock.json inside project directory
 npx git-pull-run --pattern "package-lock.json" --command "npm install"
 ```
+_On Windows, white spaces in the command like `npm install` must be escaped with backslashes, for example:_ `npx git-pull-run --pattern "package-lock.json" --command "npm\ install"`

 ### Run `npm install` in a multi-package monorepo
 `post-merge` git hook with [Husky](https://github.com/typicode/husky):